 Lightning Caused Fires Continue to Burn in Yosemite National Park

-While thousands of visitors came to experience the beauty of Yosemite National Park July 4, fire personnel continued to manage the Grouse and Harden fires in Yosemite National Park continue to move at a steady pace under hot and dry conditions.
-The Grouse Fire (848 acres) is about three miles southwest of Yosemite Valley and north of Glacier Point Road.
+While thousands of visitors came to experience the beauty of Yosemite National Park July 4, fire personnel continued to manage the Grouse and Harden fires in the Park.
+The Grouse Fire is three miles southwest of Yosemite Valley and north of Glacier Point Road.
 The Grouse Fire is 2,300 acres and 50 percent contained.
 The Harden Fire on the north side of the park, west of Harden Lake and northwest of White Wolf is currently 1,594 acres and 75 percent contained.

 Travelers are advised of temporary road delays and closures, due to smoke and firefighters working along the Wawona Road and the Glacier Point Road.
 Travelers will see fire and smoke along the roads.
 For firefighter and driver safety, please use caution.

 Park staff continues to monitor smoke and work closely with Mariposa and Tuolumne County Air Pollution Control Districts to address air quality concerns.
 Managers have implemented actions on the Grouse Fire to meet incident objectives and minimize smoke impacts to the park and surrounding communities.
 Smoky conditions may exist from time to time within the park, on roads and in surrounding areas.
 Residents and visitors are advised to take precautions to minimize smoke impacts to health.
 To see air quality data, please visit: http://www.nps.gov/yose/naturescience/aqmonitoring.htm

 All park facilities remain open.
 Smoke is visible at many locations throughout the park.
 Please use caution while driving thru the park.
 For additional information, please call 209-375-9574 or visit the Inciweb at http://www.inciweb.org/incident/1704 or http://www.inciweb.org/incident/1708